Girl in a garden in the mud

 For additional water activities, read STEM: “Wet” Students' Appetite with Water Activities.
 And for more outdoor activities, grab a copy of Audubon at School: A Schoolyard Habitat Curriculum Guide.

 Like what you see here?
-Make sure to sign up for our monthly newsletter and visit our Greening STEM Hub for more ideas on how to incorporate STEM into your classroom.
+Make sure to visit our Greening STEM Hub or our Environmental Education Activities page for more ideas on how to incorporate STEM into your classroom.